petk/awesome-dojo/README.md

 # Awesome Dojo

-A curated list of awesome [Dojo JavaScript Toolkit](http://dojotoolkit.org) libraries, resources and other useful things.
+A curated list of awesome [Dojo JavaScript Toolkit](http://dojotoolkit.org) libraries, resources and other shiny things.

 Inspired by the `awesome-*` trend on GitHub.

 > Dojo saves you time and scales with your development process, using web standards as its platform.
 It's the toolkit
 > experienced developers turn to for building high quality desktop and mobile web applications.
 > From simple websites to large packaged enterprise applications whether desktop or mobile, Dojo will meet your needs.

 ## Index